Santroller/Santroller/console_guides/authentication.md

     - For Rock Band 4 and GHL, you can patch the game to support other instruments using [OrbisInstrumentalizer](https://github.com/InvoxiPlayGames/OrbisInstrumentalizer) if you have a GoldHEN modded PS4.
     - For Fortnite Festival, you can follow the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.
 - PS5
-    - For Fortnite Festival, you can follwo the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.
+    - For Fortnite Festival, you can follow the [Fortnite Festival](https://santroller.tangentmc.net/tool/fortnite_festival.html) guide.
     - For Rock Band 4, you can use PS3 mode.
 Do note however that when you do this, it will only work in game, and not in the PS5 system menu.
     - For any other game, you require the [Besavior P5General](https://p5general.com).
 ## Passing authentication checks to a legitimate controller